Emotional infidelity: a strong psychological attachment…

 - Remember having an affair of any kind is a way to avoid problems in relationships rather than dealing with them.

-Couples and Individual counselling
+Couples and Individual counselling to deal with emotional infidelity

 Counselling will help the individuals/couple process their feelings on the situation at hand.
 It helps them understand their individual needs from the relationship and formulate goals for future accordingly.
 It will help them decide whether or not they can continue to be married.
 If they chose to continue then a counsellor can help them understand their commitment towards the relationship and also work on rebuilding trust.
 In case the couple wants to separate it can help them express their feelings towards each other while processing it in the presence of a counsellor and break up with less remorse and heartache.
 Counselling will help you deal with the loss of your committed partner.